 Once you’ve got the shape and placement in mind, it’s time to think about the details.
 Maybe the right desk for you is large with space to layout your mail and notes.
 Your new desk could be wood-finished and ornate—or maybe a sleek, modern design would suit you better.
 Consider a peninsula connected to your organization system that you can roll your chair along.
 If you like to keep your desk clear most of the time, a desk just big enough to hold your laptop and fit your chair under could be all you need.

 If you work facing the wall, it is important to keep work and storage spaces clearly separated.
 Otherwise, you risk chaos breaking out as the storage space expands or work and stored items become intermixed.
 A countertop stretching between two floor-to-ceiling organization systems can serve as a stylish, utilitarian desk.
-You might want to use drawers and chrome baskets for storage, and shelves for display.
+You might want to use drawers and chrome baskets for storage, and home office cabinets.

 Making Your Ideal Home Office a Reality